A. The promise of coming judgment against Tyre.

 a.
 She will return to her hire: God will allow Tyre, symbolized by a prostitute, to continue her gross materialism with all the kingdoms of the world.
 But Her gain and her pay will be set apart for the LORD; ultimately, the riches Tyre so desperately sought will be given to the LORD anyway.

 b.
-The LORD will visit Tyre: Many commentators think this refers to the presence of Christianity in Tyre in the days of the early church.
+The LORD will deal with Tyre: Many commentators think this refers to the presence of Christianity in Tyre in the days of the early church.